Equine Ethics and

 “This is our duty as the governing body, and this is why we have set up this important and independent Commission to allow us to move forward with a course of action that will strengthen equestrian’s place in society.”

-The 10 person Commission is chaired by Professor Dr. Natalie Waran (NZL), an internationally respected equine behaviour and welfare expert who is Professor of One Welfare and Executive Dean at the Eastern Institute of Technology (Te Pūkenga) in New Zealand.
+The 10-person Commission was chaired by Professor Dr. Natalie Waran (NZL), an internationally respected equine behaviour and welfare expert, and Professor of One Welfare and Executive Dean at the Eastern Institute of Technology (Te Pūkenga) in New Zealand.

-There are five members of the Commission who are external to the FEI, and five FEI nominated representatives.
+There were five members of the Commission who were external to the FEI, and five FEI nominated representatives.

 Following consultation with, and recommendations by respected equine welfare and veterinary organisations, invited external members were selected for their expertise in equine welfare, equitation science, ethics, education and public affairs.

-The FEI nominated members have been chosen for their considerable experience in their area of FEI responsibility, and to provide the athlete and official viewpoint.
+The FEI nominated members werechosen for their considerable experience in their area of FEI responsibility, and to provide the athlete and official viewpoint.

 Professor Dr. Natalie (Nat) Waran